-METALS-Copper steadies as China factory activity improves
+METALS-Copper steady as China factory activity improves

 * GRAPHIC-2019 asset returns: tmsnrt.rs/2jvdmXl

-* Premium for cash zinc over 3-month hits 3-month high (Recasts, adds comment, changes dateline from Singapore)
+* Premium for cash zinc over 3-month hits 3-month high (Updates prices)

 By Pratima Desai

-LONDON, Sept 30 (Reuters) - Copper prices steadied on Monday as above consensus industrial activity data from top consumer China supported sentiment, but weak demand due to the prolonged U.S.-China trade war is expected to limit gains.
+LONDON, Sept 30 (Reuters) - Copper held steady on Monday as above-consensus industrial activity data from top consumer China supported prices, but weak demand due to the prolonged U.S.-China trade war weighed on sentiment.

-Benchmark copper on the London Metal Exchange was up 0.2% at $5,779 a tonne at 0955 GMT.
-Prices of the metal widely used in the power and construction industries last week touched $5,711, the lowest since Sept.
+Benchmark copper on the London Metal Exchange was untraded in official rings, and was last bid down 0.1% at $5,759 a tonne.
+Prices of the metal widely used in power and construction last week touched $5,711, their lowest since Sept.
 4.

 “The surprisingly positive China PMI data is giving some support to prices of copper and other metals, but it might be short-lived,” said Commerzbank analyst Daniel Briesemann.